kin/gh-action-move-issues-to-column/README.md

 ## Inputs
 ### Required
 - `access-token`: Access token for repository.
 Use `"{{ secrets.GITHUB_TOKEN }}"` to prevent leaking secrets.
 This may require setting up a token with increased privileges.
 The token must have `repo` privileges.
-- `project-name`: Case-insensitive string matching name of the existing project the target column is in
+- `project-name`: Case-insensitive string matching name of the existing project the target column is in.
 - `target-column`: Case-insensitive string matching the name of the existing column the cards should be moved to.

 ### Optional
 - `issues`: A stringified array of Github [issue payloads](https://docs.github.com/en/free-pro-team@latest/rest/reference/issues#get-an-issue) formatted `[{ issue: { <webhook payload for issue } }, ...]`.
-Only needs to be used if the workflow event triggers are not of the `issue` type.
+Only needs to be used if the workflow event triggers are not of the `issues` type.

 ## Contribution
-To cotnribute, please open an Issue on the action repo: https://github.com/kin/gh-action-autoarchive-issues-for-column to discuss bugs/modifications.
+To contribute, please open an Issue on the action repo: https://github.com/kin/gh-action-autoarchive-issues-for-column to discuss bugs/modifications.